fullstack-lang/gong/README.md

 With the option `-marshallOnCommit=stage`, a `stage.go` file is generated as each save operation (along the default sqlite database `test.db`).
 When the application is restarted with the `--unmarshall=stage` , the data is injected from the `stage.go` file, not from the database.

-### 2.5.2.
-Performance of the `gongc` command
+## 2.5.2.
+Timing of the `gongc` command

 `gongc go/models` takes a few minutes the first time it is executed. `gongc` can be long the first time it is executed for a stack because it perfoms `npm i` which can be long if it is the first time (3'37'' on a macbook pro with a 2,6 GHz 6-Core Intel Core i7).

-If `gongc` is performed again, it will take a few tens seconds (32'' on a macbook pro with a 2,6 GHz 6-Core Intel Core i7).
+If `gongc` is performed again, it will take a few tens seconds (32'' on a macbook pro with a 2,6 GHz 6-Core Intel Core i7, 1'16'' on a Core I7 windows PC).

-### 2.5.3.
+## 2.5.3.
 Injecting Data via REST

 The backend of a gong application is a REST server (thanks to gin).
 You can interact with the server via REST calls.